nick-brown/ruby-interview-questions/README.md

 Closures
 -------------------------------------------------------------------------------

-Q: What is a closure?
+Q: What is a closure in Ruby?
 A: A closure is an object that is both an invocable function together with a variable binding.
 The object retains access to the local variables that were in scope at the time of the object definition.

 Q: Does a closure in Ruby retain variables by value or by reference?